PRIVATE PARANORMAL INVESTIGATORS

-A majority of people seeing these pictures will communcate seeing the same pictures, a lower amout will communicate seing something completely different, the sane ones amongst us will just say they are ink blots.
+A majority of people seeing these pictures will communicate seeing the same pictures, a lower amount will communicate seeing something completely different, the sane ones amongst us will just say they are ink blots.
 But we can really see the faces?

 If all that you can see are vagina's, you seriously have snags!!!!

 Below are 3 pictures of what we could see in everyday life as we go about our own business,

 See a face or two?
 Assuming you did, the psychological phenomenon you are experiencing is known as pareidolia i.e. the perception of an ambiguous and random stimulus as significant.

 One of the best-known examples of pareidolia is the "face on Mars", the famous NASA image taken in 1976 by the Viking 1 orbiter (satellite photos from a later NASA mission in 2001 shattered the illusion of the original image).

 Chris French, Ph.D., is a professor of psychology and head of the Anomalistic Psychology Research Unit at Goldsmiths, University of London.

 He is renowned for his research on the psychology of paranormal belief; particularly his work on non-paranormal accounts of ostensibly paranormal experiences (ESP, PK, psychic readings, psychic healing, alternative and complementary medicine, out-of-body and near-death experiences, astrology and other divinatory techniques, reincarnation, UFOs and alien abduction, ghosts and poltergeists, crystal power and dowsing etc).

 A special advisor and former Editor-in-Chief of The Skeptic Magazine, the UK's foremost and longest-running sceptical magazine, Professor French is regularly called upon in the media to offer a psychological perspective on various paranormal claims.
 He is also a columnist for the Guardian’s online science pages.